-When setting up a multilingual site is to copy the content you have in the original language.
+When setting up a multilingual site, the first step is to copy the content you have in the original language.
 To do this, chose the node you want to copy - in this example everything is copied at once by copying the Home node, left click Home and click copy in the menu.

-Chose the parent of your new copied node, in this example it is Content (this means the copied Home node will be a sibling to the current home node), if you want all child nodes to be copied aswell check the 'Include descendants' box.
+Choose the parent of your new copied node, in this example it is Content (this means the copied Home node will be a sibling to the current home node), if you want all child nodes to be copied as well check the 'Include descendants' box.